wolfSSL/wolfBoot/docs/encrypted_partitions.md

 Moreover, using `libwolfboot` to access the external flash with wolfboot hal from the application will not use encryption.
-This way the received update, already encrypted at origin, can be stored in the external memory unchanged, and retreived in its encrypted format, e.g. to verify that the transfer has been successful before reboot.
+This way the received update, already encrypted at origin, can be stored in the external memory unchanged, and retrieved in its encrypted format, e.g. to verify that the transfer has been successful before reboot.

 ### Symmetric encryption algorithm